 If you do this regularly, this will remove all the limescale.
-I have found that if I haven’t clean my kettle in a while I may have to do this process twice to get rid of all the limescale.
+I have found that if I haven’t cleaned my kettle in a while I may have to do this process twice to get rid of all the limescale.

 Where Does Limescale Form?

-You are probably familiar with all the places limescale can form which you can see, but did you know that limescale also builds up inside your boiler, pipes, and radiators.
+You are probably familiar with all the places limescale can form which you can see, but did you know that limescale also builds up inside your boiler, pipes, and radiators?

 - Shower screens